1. Concepts

 -X, --delete-chain [chain]

-given, it will attempt to delete every non-builtin chain in the table.
+no argument is given, it will delete all empty chains in the table.
+Empty

 -P, --policy chain target

-Set the policy for the chain to the given target.
-See the section TARGETS for the legal targets.
-Only built-in (non-user-defined)
+Set the policy for the built-in (non-user-defined) chain to the given tar‐

 -E, --rename-chain old-chain new-chain